pic-protocol/pic-spec/draft/0.1/pic-spec.md

 **Example attribution (acceptable):**

-> “Based on the Provenance Identity Continuity (PIC) Model created by Nicola Gallo.
+> "Based on the Provenance Identity Continuity (PIC) Model created by Nicola Gallo.
-> Conforms to the PIC Specification published and maintained by Nitro Agility S.r.l.”
+> Conforms to the PIC Specification published and maintained by Nitro Agility S.r.l."

 Attribution MUST NOT:

 - omit the PIC Model author when referencing the PIC Model, or
-- attribute the PIC Model’s foundational concepts and proofs to parties other than its author, or
+- attribute the PIC Model's foundational concepts and proofs to parties other than its author, or
 - represent a fork or derivative as the canonical PIC Specification without Steward designation.

 ---